Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 For example, during the training of brain tumor segmentation task, with 8 GPUs, we can cache all the data in GPU memory directly and execute following transforms on GPU device, so it's more than `10x` faster than single GPU training.

-## Leveraging multi-nodes distributed training
+## Leveraging multi-node distributed training

 Distributed data parallelism (DDP) is an important feature of PyTorch to connect multiple GPU devices in multiple nodes to train or evaluate models, it can continuously improve the training speed when we fully leveraged multiple GPUs in single node.